Aerial Lift Training & Certification/MEWP Training & Certification

-What’s in the Aerial Lift Safety Training Course?
+What’s in the Aerial Lift Training Course (Boom & Scissor Lift Training Course)?

-Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this training encompasses the following standards for aerial lifts:
+Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this aerial lift training encompasses the following standards for aerial lifts:

 ANSI A92.2 – Vehicle Mounted Elevating and Rotating Aerial Devices